steveiliop56/tinyauth-docs/docs/community/zitadel-oauth.md

 **Redirect URI** -> `https://tinyauth.example.com/api/oauth/callback/generic`

-Finalize by clicking on the "Create" button, and copy the client ID and the client secret.
+Finalize by clicking on the _Create_ button, and copy the client ID and the client secret.

 After your application gets created, you should have a screen like this: